eiguren/intw/tutorials/siesta-intw/Tutorial.md

 ## Copper electron-phonon matrix elements

-In this third example we will show how to calculate the electron-phonon matrix elements for copper using intw's `ep_melements.x` utility.
+In this third example we will show how to calculate the electron-phonon matrix elements for copper using INTW's `ep_melements.x` utility.
 For that, first of all, we will compute the electronic and phonon structures of cooper using SIESTA and `siesta2ph`.
-In a second step, we will transforming all the calculation data to a format readable by intw with `siesta2intw.x`.
+In a second step, we will transforming all the calculation data to a format readable by INTW with `siesta2intw.x`.
 And finally, we will execute `ep_melements.x` to compute the electron-phonon matrix elements.

 Folder `3-copper` has all the files needed to run the example: